 1. Amway

-Amway is the world’s #1 direct selling company.
-It offers vitamins and supplements under its flagship brand Nutrilite, and beauty and skincare products under the Artistry brand.
+Amway is one of the top MLM companies, offering vitamins and supplements under its flagship brand Nutrilite and beauty and skincare products under the Artistry brand.

-The company was launched in Singapore in 2002 and quickly gained popularity.
-In fact, its Nutrilite protein powder is the country’s best-selling brand.
-The company’s eSpring water purification system is also a local favourite.
+The company expanded to Singapore in 2002 and quickly gained popularity.
+In fact, its Nutrilite protein powder is among the country’s best-selling brands.
+The company’s eSpring water purification system is also a local favorite.

 Amway’s success in Singapore is a combination of many factors.
 The demand for health and wellness products in the country is growing.
-And Amway has positioned itself right at the centre of it with its good-quality products and massive global reputation.
+And Amway has positioned itself right at the center of it with its products and global reputation.

 Furthermore, the company has strengthened its physical presence by launching the Nutrilite Health and Wellbeing Store.
 It’s sort of an experience store where customers can get personalized consultations and shop for the products.

 It has also invested heavily in innovation and technology by launching the Singapore Business Innovation Hub.
-This puts the company on the map as a leader in innovative health and wellness, which has appealed to Singapore’s health-conscious and tech-savvy consumers.
+This positions the company as a leader in innovative health and wellness, which has resonated with Singapore’s consumers.

 The Singaporeans are also known to have an entrepreneurial spirit, which makes them more open to exploring business opportunities like Amway.
 The company offers an affordable way to enter the health and wellness sector.
 Distributors, known as Amway business owners (ABOs), can earn in multiple ways, such as :

-On top of this, Amway offers zero purchase requirements and a 100% satisfaction guarantee and buy-back on products.
-This further reduces financial risk for newcomers.
+On top of this, Amway has no purchase requirements and offers a 100% satisfaction guarantee and buy-back on products.
+This helps minimize the initial risk for newcomers.

 2. doTERRA